Sauber Motorsport: Red Bull and Ford engines (1995–1996)

-1996 saw Sauber's worst Formula One season in terms of points despite a promising driver line-up in Heinz-Harald Frentzen and Johnny Herbert, a revised C15 and the new V10 Cosworth JD engine.
-Despite again holding seventh spot on a shrinking list of constructors, they only scored 11 points and had not impressed for much of the season.
-For the next season they announced a customer deal to receive Ferrari V10 engines while they worked with new sponsors Petronas to construct their own engines.
-Unfortunately, due to a major economic crash in Asia the engines were never completed.
+In 1996, the team regressed as it struggled with the uncompetitiveness of the new V10 Cosworth JD engine.
+Despite again holding seventh spot on a shrinking list of constructors, they scored only eleven points but finished third with Johnny Herbert at the 1996 Monaco Grand Prix.
+For the next season they announced a customer deal to receive Ferrari engines while working with new sponsors Petronas to bring licensing and manufacturing in-house.